Tim Pawlenty: 2002 election

 In 2002, Pawlenty wanted to run for governor, but party leaders made it clear they favored businessman Brian Sullivan.
 Pawlenty then decided on the U.S. Senate, but abandoned those plans when Vice President Dick Cheney asked him to step aside and allow former St. Paul mayor Norm Coleman to challenge Senator Paul Wellstone without Republican primary opposition.
 Pawlenty returned to his original ambition and won a hard-fought and narrow race against Sullivan in the Republican primary.

 In the general election, Pawlenty faced two strong opponents.
 His main rival was veteran Democratic–Farmer–Labor (DFL) state senator Roger Moe.
-Former Democratic Congressman Tim Penny ran on the Independence Party ticket (Governor Jesse Ventura, a member of the Independence Party, chose not to seek reelection).
+Former Democratic Congressman Tim Penny ran on the Independence Party ticket (incumbent governor Jesse Ventura, a member of the Independence Party, chose not to seek reelection).
 Until mid-October 2002, all three were essentially tied in the polls.
 Pawlenty's major campaign stances included a pledge not to raise taxes to balance the state's budget deficit (while allowing increases in license and user fees); that visa expiration dates be required to be printed on driver's licenses; that women seeking an abortion be required to wait 24 hours; enactment of a concealed carry gun law; and reform of the state's education requirements.
 He won the election with 43.8% of the vote.
 His largest gains after the tied polling were reportedly among voters in the suburbs of Minneapolis–St. Paul.